Morgawr/yokubi/src/Section1/Part2/Lesson25.md

 # Potential form and できる

 The potential form exists so that people can say that something "can be done."
 For godan verbs, the u is replaced with an e, then added る.
 So "u" \-\> "eru."
 For ichidan verbs, it is identical to the passive conjugation.
 Yes, that is confusing.
-It’s so confusing that sometimes you might come across sentences where it’s unclear/intentionally ambiguous whether or not an ichidan verb is used in passive or potential form.
+It's so confusing that sometimes you might come across sentences where it's unclear/intentionally ambiguous whether or not an ichidan verb is used in passive or potential form.
 You just have to vibe with it.

 <pre>
 食べ<b>られる</b> (or 食べ<b>れる</b> (!))